 - Community projects that teach skills in community engagement and heath assessment

-Our efforts to teach the principles of a PCMH are merged with our efforts to transform our practices to operate at PCMH.
-We are engaged with our residents in efforts to have both practices certified as a level 3 PCMH though the National Council on Quality Assurance.
+Our efforts to teach the principles of a PCMH are merged with our efforts to transform our practices to operate as a PCMH.
+Both of our practices are certified as a level 3 PCMH though the National Council on Quality Assurance and our efforts to maintain this certification drives many of our practices’ improvement efforts.